Project Alvarium creates the first Data Confidence Fabric capable of measuring data trust.

 (BERLIN, GERMANY -- February 9, 2021) IOTA Foundation, a non-profit focused on distributed ledger technology and the machine economy, and Dell Technologies introduce a world-first demonstration that measures the trustworthiness of data.
 Modern industries often rely on automated decision-making systems for business-critical functions.
 At a time of vastly increasing data volumes, the trustworthiness of the data that drives these decisions is difficult to assess.
 Project Alvarium provides a measurable way of evaluating the confidence in data before it is used by an application.

 In 2019, Dell Technologies introduced the first Data Confidence Fabric.
-The Technology was subsequently re-engineered using the IOTA Streams framework, providing increased security and scalability, to guarantee the data trust that is imperative to organizations today.
+The technology was subsequently re-engineered using the IOTA Streams framework, providing increased security and scalability, to guarantee the data trust that is imperative to organizations today.

-The system logs different steps in the journey of each data point, as it travels from an edge or IoT device sensor, to a router, to an edge server, and to the cloud.
+The system logs different steps in the journey of each data point, as it travels from an edge or IoT device sensor to a router, to an edge server, and to the cloud.
 Each interaction is given a trust rating, a score, according to industry-specific requirements.
 Importantly, these scores are logged on the IOTA Tangle to ensure integrity and prevent tampering.

-For real-world scenarios, we need look no further than the global pandemic.
+For real-world scenarios, we need to look no further than the global pandemic.
 It could massively reduce friction if there were a way to measure the trustworthiness of the data involved in the vaccine rollout.
 Everything from the provenance of which vaccines are coming from which manufacturer, to how many people in which regions are getting the vaccines, could be managed much more effectively if there were a trust certification measurement for all involved actors.

-Dell and the IOTA Foundation have joined with Intel in a move to real world pilots and are jointly reaching out to potential partners.
+Dell and the IOTA Foundation have joined with Intel in a move to real-world pilots and are jointly reaching out to potential partners.
 “The DCF demonstration by Dell Technologies and IOTA is an important industry proof point in the potential for measuring trust at the Edge, added Paul O’Neill, Senior Director of Strategic Business Development in Intel’s Confidential Computing Group.
 Intel and Dell Technologies have already published a White Paper on the topic that can be accessed here.”

 “We’re coming to a convergence in technologies and a growth in data utilization, but for that to succeed at scale, we need to be able to trust the data that we’re using,” said Dominik Schiener, Co-Founder of the IOTA Foundation.